-An Arts education at the U of A gives our students the opportunity to develop skills enduringly associated with liberal arts education:
+An Arts education at the U of A is a transformative experience.
+It gives our students the opportunity to develop skills that open doors and create limitless opportunities when they graduate:

-- Analytical, critical and creative thinking - Effective oral and written expression, and familiarity with other communication - Critical and reflective reading - The ability to identify and solve problems - The ability to pose questions that advance understanding and foster investigation - The ability to conduct original research and to organize complex information - The skills associated with learning how to learn; the exercise of independent judgment and ethical decision making - The experience of setting personal goals, managing time, and developing the self-confidence necessary for success - A sensitivity to individuals and tolerance of cultural differences in groups - The desire to cooperate with others in team projects - An informed openness to the information technologies
+- · The ability to identify and solve problems - The ability to pose questions that advance understanding and foster investigation - The ability to conduct original research and to organize complex information - Analytical, critical and creative thinking - · Effective oral and written expression - · Critical and reflective reading - A desire for life-long learning; the exercise of independent judgment and ethical decision making - The experience of setting personal goals, managing time, and developing the self-confidence necessary for success - A sensitivity to individuals and respect for cultural differences in groups - An informed openness to the information technologies

-Our graduates learn to listen, to hear, to think critically and rationally, to communicate effectively, to work independently and in teams, and to make reasoned value judgments.
+Our graduates learn to listen, to think critically and rationally, to communicate effectively, to work independently and in teams, and to make reasoned value judgments.
 They are knowledgeable about the past and prepared to examine the future.
 They approach the dynamic global culture with experience in other languages and in the study of societies and cultures.
-Our graduates discover their special talents, abilities and values, helping them to lead satisfying lives.
+Our graduates are engaged and creative citizens - people with the critical skills to tackle complex global problems, and the creativity to envision and pursue a different world.